The $\bar\gamma$-frame for Tutte polynomials of matroids: Norms of slices

 \section{Norms of slices}

 In this section, we give a formula for a $\bar\gamma$-frame element involving norms of slices.
 Let $A$ be a subset of $\mathsf{Box}(\underline{a})$.
 The \emph{norm} $\|A\|$ of $A$ is defined by

-where $\mathsf{c}$ is the coefficient function (see Definition \ref{defgamma}).
-Norms are valuations on sets; in particular, they are additive for disjoint unions (hence, subtractive for set differences) and multiplicative on cartesian products.
-The key example for understanding norms is that
+where $\mathsf{c}_{\underline{a}}$ is the coefficient function (see Definition \ref{defgamma}).
+Norms are valuations on subsets of $\mathsf{Box}(\underline{a})$; in particular, they are additive for disjoint unions (hence, subtractive for set differences) and multiplicative on cartesian products.